Your horse requires special care in the winter in order to keep him healthy.

 Caring for your horse during the wintertime can be a challenge, with cold temperatures and frozen water.
 But your horse needs your care during the winter days more than ever.

-These 10 wintertime horse care tips are a great way to make sure that your horse gets everything that he needs.
+These 10 wintertime horse care tips are a great way to make sure that your horse gets everything that he needs during winter weather.

 Increase Caloric Intake

 Your horse will need more to eat in order to keep his weight on during the cold winter temperatures.
-Horses shiver if they’re cold, which burns calories.
+Horses shiver if they’re cold, which burns calories and turns into quick weight loss.

 Provide Appealing Water

-It’s important to provide your horse with appetizing water in order to keep him hydrated during the winter.
-Consider using an insulated or heated bucket or water trough to keep your horse’s water ice-free.
+It’s important to provide your horse with appetizing warm water in order to keep him hydrated during the winter.
+Consider using an insulated waterers or heated bucket or water trough to keep your horse’s water ice-free in freezing temperatures.
+Your horse must have access to a water source!

 Give Your Horse Shelter